-Small straw-coloured ridged seeds with a faintly orange flavour are sweetly spicy and cheap.
+Small straw-coloured ridged seeds with a faint orange flavour are sweetly spicy and cheap.
+They have a sweet, woody and peppery aroma that is enhanced by dry roasting and grinding.
 They are used widely in Indian cookery, and are often the major part of many spice mixtures.

 The best way to buy coriander seeds is as whole seeds, and crush these before using.
 You can purchase coriander powder and if you buy in small quantities or use a lot, this is a convenient way to use it.

 Native to the Mediterranean region, the seeds are used in many countries – in India, the Middle East and Malaysia they are very common.